As the play is Older Than Steam and most twists in Shakespeare's plots are now widely known, all spoilers on this page

 - Recursive Crossdressing: Shakespeare was very fond of this trope.
 Male actors play women—Portia, Nerissa, and Jessica—who disguise themselves as men.

 - Rich Suitor, Poor Suitor: "Rich Suitors, Poor Suitor" in this case; the whole plot is catalyzed by Bassanio, a nobleman who has blown through his inheritance, needing to borrow money in order to woo Portia.

 - Say My Name: Shylock says his daughter Jessica's name a lot in their first scene.
 One gets the feeling that he cares for her, but he's somewhat overprotective and possessive.
 "What, Jessica!" — "What, Jessica!" — "Why, Jessica, I say!" — "Jessica, my girl." — "Hear you me, Jessica."

 - Secret Test of Character

 - Sure, you can have the ring that my wife (to whom you bear absolutely no resemblance) made me swear to never take off!
-Bassanio pretty much fails the test.
+Bassanio nearly passed until Antonio persuaded him, which (alongside his earlier remark that he'd give everything of hers to save Antonio) shows Portia that she is not as important to Bassanio as he'd like her to think.

 - The caskets are a test of character too, though you would have to be as dense as mud (or, apparently, as dense as a prince) to not spot that.